 - I did not sand my board at all!

 - Command Velcro style Picture Hanging Strips: For securing to the wall when you are finished.
 I used 4 pairs of large velcro strips for my board.

 Steps for making a growth chart ruler from scratch

 Part 1: Design Choices

-- PICK OUT YOUR WOOD: Go to a hardware store and pick out a piece of (1 FOOT WIDE BY 6 FOOT TALL, BY 1 INCH THICK) wood.
-Try to find one that has some character (knots etc) if you like that look or something really nice and smooth if you prefer a less rustic look.
+- PICK OUT YOUR WOOD: Go to a hardware store and pick out a piece of (8″ INCH WIDE by 1″ INCH THICK by 6′ FOOT TALL – which will end up being just over 7″ WIDE by 3/4″ thick by 6′ foot tall) wood.
 Make sure your board is as straight as possible because it needs to be hung flush against the wall

 - TESTING: Choose your least favourite side of the wooden board (hear me out) This is because you are going to ‘test’ out your technique (amount of paint and stain) a little first on the side you are going to have against your drywall when we are done.
 You don’t want to wreck the side of the wood that you like the most!